 Huntington National Bank

 Brad Schumacher joined the HomeOwnership Center’s Board of Directors in September 2015 and has served as Vice President since 2019.
 Brad has worked as Vice President and Branch Manager of Huntington Bank in Elkins, WV, since February of 2000.
 Brad is responsible for managing retail and business banking for Huntington Bank in Randolph County, including retail and business loans, checking accounts, and credit cards.

 “I joined the HomeOwnership Board because I loved the mission of the organization.
 The fact that the HOC can help people get into the home of their dreams is the primary reason I joined.
 We can help with downpayment assistance, credit counseling, and partnering with other organizations to help finance homes for families.”

 Carrie Allender, Treasurer

 Carrie Allender joined the HomeOwnership Center’s Board of Directors in January of 2017.
 She began her role as the Vice President of Lending and Business Development at Davis Trust Company in November of 2022.
 She will primarily be working out of the Loan Production Office (LPO) in Tucker County.
-She entered the banking industry in the early 2000s, and has been with Woodforest National Bank since 2007.
+She entered the banking industry in the early 2000s.
 Carrie is a resident of Tucker County.

 “I am excited to be part of an organization that helps families of all income levels achieve their dream of homeownership through financial assistance, education, and step-by-step assistance through the home buying process.”